desultory/ugrd/docs/configuration.md

 Setting `start_shell` to `true` will start a bash shell in `init_debug`.

 Use `editor` to manually specify the editor binary, otherwise it is autodetected from the `EDITOR` environment variable
+> If `validation` is enabled the editor binary is checked against a list of common editors, use `no_validate_editor` to skip this check if needed

 ### Kernel modules